 That first glimpse of Cinderella’s Castle is a magical moment.
 It’s tough to make concrete plans when you’re traveling with a baby or toddler but you may regret not making some arrangements here.
 Our Guide to Magic Kingdom with Babies & Toddlers will help you get prepared, and I share a secret tip on where to get the best family photo with Cinderella’s Castle in the background.

 Magic Kingdom is my favourite Disney park.

 It’s the biggest of the Disney World parks, but also a great starting point if it’s your first trip to Walt Disney World.
 Animal Kingdom is typically a less-intense experience and may be a less overwhelming way to experience Disney with toddlers.

 With the addition of Pandora: The World of Avatar, there is a lot more going on these days at Animal Kingdom.
 The park is now open after dark, for example.
 Because of the distance, it’s tough to combine a visit to Animal Kingdom with another of the Disney World parks, so make a few plans for your trip here.
-A quick tip: the Dinosaur! ride is awesome, but might terrify your toddler (or six-year-old nephew).
+A quick tip: the Dinosaur! ride is awesome, but might terrify your toddler (or six-year-old nephew.
+Sorry, Nate!).
 Maybe think of doing the Child Swap here.

 Animal Kingdom is my son’s favourite of the Disney World parks.

 The best and most varied options for quick service dining are at Epcot.
 You’ll make great use of the Park Hopper option if you stay in a nearby resort on Disney’s Boardwalk.